jinchenglee/CarND-Vehicle-Detection/README.md

 ##Vehicle Detection Project##
 ![alt text][image0]
 ---
-The goals / steps of this project are the following:
+Highlights of the project are the following:

+* Continuation of project [Advanced Lane Lines] detection
 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
 * Apply a color transform and append binned color features, as well as histograms of color, to HOG feature vector.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Run implementation pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.